jlefeuvr/ucs_traffic_monitor/README.md

 ## Installation (With existing UTM)

--Replace the existing python script (/usr/local/telegraf/ucs_traffic_monitor.py) with the updated version from this directory (telegraf/ucs_traffic_monitor.py)
+- Replace the existing python script (/usr/local/telegraf/ucs_traffic_monitor.py) with the updated version from this directory (telegraf/ucs_traffic_monitor.py)
--Import the dashboard files (json files in grafana/dashboard) into your grafana (using the UI, Dashboard --> Manage --> import --> import json file, select override options)
+- Import the dashboard files (json files in grafana/dashboard) into your grafana (using the UI, Dashboard --> Manage --> import --> import json file, select override options)

 ### OVA installation (Preferred)
 1.Download and deploy the OVA: